al26152/meal_planner/README.md

 - **Unified Recipe Finder:** "What Can I Cook?" feature finds recipes from saved recipes + API, sorted by how many ingredients you already have
 - **Shopping List:** Quick add missing ingredients to a shopping list with checkbox tracking
 - **User Recipe Curation:** Import recipes from URLs/YouTube, save favorites, tag them, and build your personal recipe library
+- **Meal Planning:** Plan Monday-Friday dinners by selecting recipes, then export ingredients as CSV for Saint Chris shopping
 - **Button Feedback:** Visual feedback on all button interactions (color change + scale effect) for clear user feedback
 - **Local Storage:** All data stored locally in JSON (no cloud sync)
 - **WiFi Accessible:** Access from any device on same network at `http://[computer-ip]:5000`